dwelkie/dwelkie.github.io/_pages/home.md

   image: /assets/images/ocean-header1.jpg

 ---
-## Test:
+## About:
-As post-doctoral researcher at the Center for Circadian Biology at the University of California in San Diego, I focus on improving our understanding of bacterial metabolism using molecular biology techniques and genome-scale modeling to better enable engineering efforts.
-I received my PhD from Biological Sciences Department at Purdue University and my BS in microbiology at the University of Wisconsin-Madison.
+As post-doctoral researcher at the Center for Circadian Biology at the University of California in San Diego.
+I received a PhD from Biological Sciences Department at Purdue University and a BS in microbiology at the University of Wisconsin-Madison.

-Beyond research, I enjoy running and going to major league baseball games whenever I can (go padres!).
+I also like to run and try go to major league baseball games whenever I can (go padres!).

 **Recent news:**
 {: .notice--info}